genomescale/starbeast2-manuscript/scripts/test_correctness/README.md

-# Scripts for testing correctness of analytical population sizes
+# Scripts for testing correctness of StarBEAST2

 These are all scripts used to test the correctness of the StarBEAST2 implementation of the multispecies coalescent and species tree relaxed clocks.